 When I was first experimenting with makeup, I had so many questions.
-Where did everything go?
-Did foundation or concealer go first?
-And what in the world is a contour?
+Where does everything go?
+Does foundation or concealer go first?
+What do I highlight and what needs contoured?

-Firstly, you absolutely do not need go through each of these steps every single day.
-But if you do want to incorporate any of these products into your routine, this guide will serve as a quick makeup cheat sheet so you can avoid a blotchy, cakey, or uneven makeup application.
+First, I think it goes without saying that you don't need go through each of these steps every day.
+But if you do incorporate these products into your routine, this guide can be your "makeup cheat sheet" to prevent from looking blotchy, cakey, and uneven.

-1. Facial Cleanser: removes oils, dirt, and dead skin cells.
+1. Facial Cleanser: remove oils, dirt, and dead skin cells.

 2. Toner: (best for oily skin) removes excess oil, dirt, and residue left behind from your cleanser, as well as restores your skin's natural pH levels.